freesoft/detox_bot2/paper/paper.md

 Our final objective is to develop a flexible and scalable distributed architecture for toxic chat classification.
 At this intermediate stage, we have most of the technical components prototyped at varying levels of completeness.
 There is a web application that allows users to exchange chat messages and monitor a fixed online chat source.
 A Multinomial Naive Bayes classifier is invoked by the web framework to classify the web chat messages as either toxic or non-toxic.
 The application is built as a docker image and deployed onto a Kubernetes pod on Google Cloud Platform.

-It has been challenging to move our classifier from scikit-learn to the PySpark DataFrame-based ML libraries.
+\color{black}It has been challenging to move our classifier from scikit-learn to the PySpark DataFrame-based ML libraries.
 First, most of the tutorials on PySpark ML libraries are still RDD-based, rather than DataFrame-based.
-Second, most of the Spark enviornment is tested in the Linux environment, and there are a lot of special setups needed to make it work on Windows.
-Third, PySpark still do not have great compatibility with other libraries.
-In order to use common text processing libraries such as nltk or loading pre-trained word2vec model using gensim, we had to either load data using pandas data frame first then convert it to PySpark data frame, or change the underlying pre-trained word2vec model to make it PySpark compatible
+Second, most of the Spark environment is tested in the Linux environment, and there is a lot of special setup needed to make it work on Windows for local development and testing.
+Third, PySpark has sparse compatibility with other libraries.
+In order to use common text processing libraries such as NLTK or loading pre-trained word2vec model using gensim, we had to either load data using pandas data frame first then convert it to PySpark data frame, or change the underlying pre-trained word2vec model to make it PySpark compatible\color{gray}

 See the next section "Future Work" for details about the work to be undertaken in the coming weeks to develop the final system.